mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 ###### Fomalhaut B510200-D

-The surface of this dry, lifeless world is criss-crossed by thousands of kilometres of artificial trenches.
-These trenches are all approximately six metres deep and ten metres wide and made of polished stone with a mirrored base.
+The surface of this dry, lifeless world is criss-crossed by thousands of kilometers of artificial trenches.
+These trenches are all approximately six meters deep and ten meters wide and made of polished stone with a mirrored base.
 They form bizarre geometric patterns on the surface; most of these patterns can only be appreciated from orbit.
 Over 90% of the trenches are buried beneath layers of dust or have